Rules of the 70th Annual BVL Bowling Tournament

 a.
 Identification of the division competition.

 b.
-Rosters containing the last and first names, age, sex and individual total scores for all competing team members.
-PLEASE PRINT.
+Rosters containing at least the first name and last name initial, age, and individual total scores for all competing team members.

-ANNOUNCEMENTS OF RESULTS: The final tournament standings will be disseminated via a BVL News Release to all VA Field Stations in May, 2013.
+ANNOUNCEMENTS OF RESULTS: The final tournament standings will be announced on the website in May.

 AWARDS: All competitors in the tournament will receive a certificate of participation.
 Teams that finish in the top three positions in each division will be granted a small cash award for an awards ceremony and refreshments.
 The grants are as follows: First Place $75.00, Second Place $50.00, Third Place $25.00.
 Additionally, each member of a placing team will receive an award.